 - Embrace difference and diversity.
 Practice "yes/and" thinking, exploring how apparently contradictory ideas, observations, or experiences might be true at the same time.

 - Respect others' identities, backgrounds, and boundaries.
-Listen to how people introduce themselves, look at name badges, and use the names and pronouns that people prefer.
+Listen to how people introduce themselves, rename yourself to include your preferred pronouns, look at others’ name labels, and use the names and pronouns that people prefer.
 Do not assume anyone's gender identity, cultural background, sexual orientation, or socioeconomic status.
-Get consent before touching anyone, asking a question like, "May I give you a hug?" and listening carefully to the answer.
+Recognize that participation is always by invitation, and each person has their own thresholds for how they show up and what they share.

 - Be aware of both intent and impact.
 Even though we may intend no harm, sometimes our words and actions can be unskillful and hurt others.
 Listen to what you actually say, not just what you meant to say.
 Recognize that impact is often different from intent.
 If someone tells you that something you said or did caused harm, listen, acknowledge their experience, reflect, and reengage.